zilles111/hello-world/README.md

 # hello-world
-demo for learning first steps
+It is a demo for learning my first steps for i = 1 to 100 print "hello" next  i